Australia issues new evacuation alerts as monster bushfires regenerate

 - New South Wales state on Thursday announced new funds of A$1 billion ($686 million) to rebuild infrastructure and communities affected by the bushfire.

+- Mining magnate Andrew Forrest pledged A$70 million to a bushfire recovery package, including a volunteer army of more than 1,000 people from the mining and agriculture sectors to assist in rebuilding fire-hit regions.

-- The majority of the fires that have devastated much of Australia’s east coast occurred in New South Wales, where 1,870 homes have been destroyed so far, authorities said.
+- Most of the fires that have devastated much of Australia’s east coast occurred in New South Wales, where 1,870 homes have been destroyed so far, authorities said.

-- Prime Minister Scott Morrison on Wednesday urged foreign tourists not to be deterred by deadly wildfires, fearing a lack of holiday-makers could hurt the economy.
+- Prime Minister Morrison on Wednesday urged foreign tourists not to be deterred by deadly wildfires, fearing a lack of holiday-makers could hurt the economy.
 Some normally crowded resorts have already turned into ghost towns.

 - Moody’s Analytics said the cost of the fires could easily surpass that of the deadly 2009 Black Saturday fires that destroyed 450,000 hectares of land, which cost an estimated A$4.4 billion.

-- Prime Minister Scott Morrison has pledged A$2 billion ($1.4 billion) to a newly created National Bushfire Recovery Agency.
+- Prime Minister Morrison has pledged A$2 billion ($1.4 billion) to a newly created National Bushfire Recovery Agency.

+- About 100 firefighters from the United States and Canada are in the country to help local services, with another 140 expected to arrive in the coming weeks.

+- The Malaysian government has approved a plan to send 65 fire and rescue personnel to help efforts in Australia.
+The deployment is awaiting Australian government approval.

-- Ecologists at the University of Sydney on Wednesday doubled their estimate of the number of animals killed or injured in the fires to 1 billion.
+- Ecologists at the University of Sydney have estimated the number of animals killed or injured in the fires to 1 billion.

-- The fires have already emitted 400 megatonnes of carbon dioxide into the atmosphere and produced harmful pollutants, the EU’s Copernicus monitoring programme said.
+- The fires have already emitted 400 megatonnes of carbon dioxide into the atmosphere and produced harmful pollutants, the EU’s Copernicus monitoring program said.

 - Smoke has drifted across the Pacific, affecting cities in South America, and may have reached the Antarctic, the U.N.
 World Meteorological Organization said.

-Reporting by Sonali Paul, Paulina Duran, Colin Packham and Praveen Menon; writing by Jane Wardell; editing by Richard Pullin
+Reporting by Sonali Paul, Paulina Duran, Colin Packham and Praveen Menon; writing by Byron Kaye; editing by Jane Wardell